OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/csharp/README.md

 ## Features of this sample

-- Card with actions `Generate` and `Install`.
+- Card with actions `Generate QR code` and `Install App`.

 ![Card](QRAppInstallation/Images/CardWithButtons.png)

-- `Generate` is used to generate a QR code by selecting the app.
+- `Generate QR code` is used to generate a QR code by selecting the app.

 ![QR Code](QRAppInstallation/Images/QRCode.png)

-- `Install` is used to Scan the QR code and it then installs the app.
+- `Install App` is used to Scan the QR code and it then installs the app.

 ![Install App](QRAppInstallation/Images/AppInstallation.png)

 ## Deploy the bot to Azure